Notable Oregonians: Will Vinton - Animator

 Among other projects, Will Vinton is known for creating the "California Raisins" television commercial; "The PJs" television comedy, which took a satirical look at life in a big city housing project; and the "Gary & Mike" television comedy about suburban twenty-somethings on a road trip.

 Vinton left Will Vinton Studios in 2003 after a dispute with the board of directors.
 Since 2004 he has given talks about animation history and the business of art as artist-in-residence at The Art Institute of Portland, a private school.
-He is also associated with the Freewill Entertainment company and has worked on several projects, including The Morning After.
-In 2005, Will Vinton Studios changed its name to LAIKA.
+He founded Will Vinton's Freewill Entertainment company, based in Portland, and has worked on several associated projects, including the short film, The Morning After.
+In 2005, Will Vinton Studios changed its name to Laika.